schuchert/wikispaces/pages/Mockito.UsingPowerMockWithMockito.md

 * Calls the constructor of the class being created

 #### Taking Control
 Note, you do not directly call the constructor, Java matches the constructor based on the parameters and does the invocation for you.
 Every place that uses new X does this.
-That is important, because if you want to take control of new X, you have to tell PowerMock to instrument the// **class with the call to new**//, not the class you're swapping out:
+That is important, because if you want to take control of new X, you have to tell PowerMock to instrument the**class with the call to new**, not the class you're swapping out:

-//**Code from: MetricsRecorderTest**//
+**Code from: MetricsRecorderTest**
 {% highlight java %}
 public void replaceCorrelationId() throws Exception {
   PowerMockito.whenNew(CorrelationId.class).withAnyArguments().thenReturn(id);